National Energy Education Development Project

-The National Energy Education Development Project designs and delivers energy education programs.
+The National Energy Education Development Project (NEED) is a non-profit education association that designs and delivers energy education programs.
 The NEED Project's educator network includes over 65,000 classrooms nationwide that use NEED's annually up-dated curriculum materials.

 The NEED Project beginnings

-Started in 1980, launched by a Congressional resolution spearheaded by Gerard Katz, a New York state physics teacher, the National Energy Education Development Project (NEED) is a nonprofit education association.
+Started in 1980, launched by a Congressional resolution spearheaded by Gerard Katz, a New York state physics teacher, the National Energy Education Development Project (NEED) is a non-profit education association.